how do writ of assistance's work

 This is all well and good, but what if your ex refuses to surrender the property in question?

-If your divorce decree awards you a piece of furniture, an appliance, or other items, but your ex refuses to hand it over, a writ of assistance comes in handy.
+If your divorce decree awards you a piece of furniture, an appliance, or other items, but your ex refuses to hand them over, a writ of assistance comes in handy.

 The court can issue an order that directs law enforcement to accompany you to the house to obtain the property from the settlement.
 If your ex continues to stand in the way, they face legal consequences.
 Potentially even arrest.